Teacher Loan Forgiveness

 **Note: Be sure to look up your school prior to filling out your application.
 The school name you put on your application must exactly match the school name listed in the TCLI.
 If it differs, there is a risk that your lender will not find your school in the directory and your application will be denied.

-Stand-alone preschools, Headstart programs, and most jail programs do NOT qualify as institutions for teacher loan forgiveness.
+Stand-alone preschools (not special education) and Headstart programs do NOT qualify as institutions for teacher loan forgiveness.
 Teachers in these programs may choose to seek loan forgiveness through the federal public service loan forgiveness program.

 Special instructions for teachers in New York City schools: